xiangshiyin/data-programming-with-python/2023-fall/2023-08-22/README.md

 ## Topics
 Here are the topics we are going to cover
-* High level overview of the course
+* [x] High level overview of the course
-* Coding environment set up and demo
+* [x] Coding environment set up and demo
   * Follow the [instructions](../../docs/code_environment.md) to get the coding environment setup before our class
   * Past video demo: [Lauching Jupyter](https://www.youtube.com/watch?v=MuCePGhLI9A)
-* Python basics
+* [x] Python basics
-  * Basic data structures
+  * Basic data structures (we only get to cover `numeric` and `string` types)
-* Application topic
+* [x] Application topic
-  * Different ways to execute a python program
+  * [x] Different ways to execute a python program
-  * Python libraries
+  * ~~Python libraries~~ (we didn't get time to cover)

+We won't have a quiz this week.
+Instead, I'd like you to review the notebook we ran in our class, reading through Chapter 1-3 of the book **Python for Data Analysis: Data Wrangling with pandas, NumPy, and Jupyter** listed below, and maybe also test some of the code examples listed in the book to make sure you understand the most part.
+We'll find time in our next class to catch up the topics.

 ## Course materials
 * slides [[link](https://docs.google.com/presentation/d/1IbpyeIdcgtOqUHZ9QJZjFL8NQQ6dqbB1W7-p0QfTrZI/edit?usp=sharing)]